jainstuti/Letstalk/README.md

 # Let's Talk
-A video conferencing web app built using webRTC, peerJS, socket.io, nodeJS, HTML, CSS and bootstrap This webapp supports video call between two peers and text chat among multiple peers.
+A video conferencing web app built using webRTC, peerJS, socket.io, nodeJS, expressJS, bodypix model of tensorflow, HTML, CSS and bootstrap.
+This webapp supports video call between two peers and text chat among multiple peers.

 In this app, we can do the following: